Permit-to-Work Audit Checklist: Six Areas That Reveal Operational Weakness

 • confusion about which permits remain active

-• incomplete briefings
+• incomplete briefings at shift change

 • permits continuing without clear ownership